samyam81/samyam81/README.md

 I'm an **innovative tech enthusiast** and **Full Stack .NET Developer** passionate about building scalable, high-performance web applications.
 With a strong foundation in backend development using the .NET Core Framework, I thrive in collaborative environments where I can contribute to creating powerful software solutions that meet the demands of modern applications.

-Currently pursuing my **Bachelor of Science in Computer Science and Information Technology** at Patan Multiple Campus, while working as a Full Stack Developer at **Aster Innovations**.
+Currently pursuing my **Bachelor of Science in Computer Science and Information Technology** at Patan Multiple Campus, while working as a Full Stack Developer at **Digital Age Nepal**.

 ## 💼 Professional Experience